 - Your bass.
 Have you ever owned one before?
 If not - get your hands on one before you buy.
 Find the best player you know and ask questions.
 Ask for him to let you hold and try the bass, and ask him to show you what he likes about this particular bass and what to look for.
 Borrow or rent a bass for a period of time before making a first purchase decision.
 Why?
 You'll benefit from learning enough to develop some discernment and preferences.

 - What are the notes?
 For a fast track to navigating the fingerboard, consider a well-designed electric upright (some of the cheap ones are awkward to hold in playing position and wouldn't help much).
 I actually have found an electric upright to be very handy in learning the map of the fingerboard and in learning to play in tune.
-Quantum Bass Center will be carrying the high-quality NS Design electric uprights beginning May 2014.
+Quantum Bass Center stocks the high-quality NS Design electric uprights.
 It's a personal opinion, but since electric upright basses are relatively inexpensive and have minimal setup issues as well as lots of fingerboard position markers (dots), they might be a good first bass or transition from bass guitar, especially for those who are not playing with a bow.

 - To mail-order or not to mail-order?
 Naturally, you've seen countless tempting online deals that make it seem like every brick-and-mortar store is overpriced.
 And, you'll have heard a lot of opposing opinions from brick-and-mortar store owners.
 Who's right?
 What about the array of brand names?
 I recommend your first purchase be a used instrument purchased from a real person.
 As time goes on, you will get to know the shops that are reputable and what online retailers are actually drop-shippers.
 It is USUALLY true that the cost of an entry-level bass, properly set up, from a knowledgeable dealer is little if any more than the cost of a mail-order bass plus the setup work and strings that will inevitably be needed, even if the sight-unseen instrument is said to be "shop adjusted".
 However, some shops simply charge a lot and some don't do good work - most put their own labels in instruments, and you will find the identical instrument sold at different prices under different labels.
 As an absolute beginner, you'll be less likely to be taken advantage of by purchasing a used instrument from someone you know.